 Wrap A Box of Kid Cereal

-I heard this one first from Samantha and then one or two others since.
+I heard this one first from several people in my life, including our former employee Samantha!
 Her and her husband get a box of sugary kids cereal from her in-laws every year for Christmas!
 If you’re a family that doesn’t typically do the crazy kids cereals on the regular, it’s a really fun and special tradition to start that’s super budget friendly and has a built in bonus… you don’t have to think about breakfast!
 Just wrap up a box and pop it under the tree! 😉

 Gift Holiday Candy Bags